eqcorrscan/EQcorrscan/eqcorrscan/doc/submodules/utils.correlate.rst

-You can also use the set_xcorr object (eqcorrscan.utils.correlate.set_xcorr) to change which correlation function is used:
+You can also use the set_xcorr object (eqcorrscan.utils.correlate.set_xcorr) to change which correlation function is used.
+This can be done permanently or within the scope of a context manager:

 .. code-block:: python

-    # this can also be done using the set_xcorr function / context manager
-    # to change the default xcorr function for all functions that use it
+    # change the default xcorr function for all code in the with block
     with set_xcorr(custom_normxcorr):
         match_filter(['1'], [template], stream, .5, 'absolute', 1, False)
         #  prints "calling custom xcorr function"

-    # you can also permanently change the xcorr function (until your python
+    # permanently change the xcorr function (until the python kernel restarts)
-    # kernel is restarted) by calling set_xcorr
     set_xcorr(custom_normxcorr)
     match_filter(['1'], [template], stream, .5, 'absolute', 1, False)
     # prints "calling custom xcorr function
-    set_xcorr.revert()  # change it back
+    set_xcorr.revert()  # change it back to the previous state